kaleb2/BotanicalBuddies/README.md

 * A .NET micro service for managing user journals.
 * A .NET micro service for managing forums.

+*Windows users: If you run into any issues with building the .NET micro services, please check the entrypoint.sh scripts for any Windows carriage return characters that may be added by git.
+You can remove these by using a text editor like Notepad++ and replacing all instances of '\n\r' with '\n'*

 run "npm install", "npm run seed", and "npm run dev" from /BotanicalBuddies/botanicalbackend/ to start up the Express backend

 run "npm install", "npm run build", and "npm run start" from /BotanicalBuddies/botanicalfrontend/ to start up the React frontend